mylar3/mylar3/README.md

 ### Newsgroups
 There are 2 ways to perform post-processing within Mylar, however you cannot use both options simultaneously.

+**Completed Download Handling (CDH) - Preferred**
+- For the given download client (SABnzbd / NZBGet) simply click on the Enable Completed Download Handling option.
+- For SABnzbd to work, you need to make sure you have a version > 0.8.0 (use the Test Connection button for verification)

 **ComicRN**
 - You need to enable the Mylar APIKey for this to work (_Configuration --> Web Interface --> API --> Enable API --> Generate --> Save Configuration_).
 - Within the post-processing/ folder of Mylar there are 2 files (autoProcessComics.py and autoProcessComics.cfg.sample)